aaaven/IND211/towards_relationality/deck.md

 note:

+Here is how I summarize this paradigm shift:

 Interactivity, in the traditional sense, focuses on the relationship between a human and an artwork kind of model.
 This is where most early and even contemporary discussions of interactive art still begin: sensors, inputs, feedback, system responsiveness.

 Interpersonality marks the shift when the system begins mediating relationships between audiences.
 The artwork is no longer the sole counterpart.
 Instead, the artwork mediates and shapes how people perceive, respond to, and coordinate with one another.

 This is the moment when interaction becomes socially structured rather than merely somatic or technical.
-The artwork moves from being an interactive interface to becoming an interpersonal interface.
+Again, the artwork moves from being an interactive interface to becoming an interpersonal interface.

 <!-- SLIDE 18 -->